vinhdnvn/BECrossDevice/README.md

 # BECrossDevice

 In case of using type res:Request, it will return an error of data type User error -> declare with attributes res:any

+# Changing in DB

+Instead of using MongoAtlas to tracking and changing something in DB, Use npx prisma studio to change easily